 Before you leave, please remember to pick-up any leftover medications, visit the lost and found table, and grab any unused snack shack money.
 All camper belongings will be in the multi-purpose building in a designated space for you to grab on your way out.

-* There will also be a closing baseball game for the 9th Inning baseball campers that families are invited to attend and to cheer on their camper.
-This game is a highlight for many of the campers and will go from 4:30 p.m. – 6:00 p.m. with dinner to follow.
+*For our 9th Inning baseball campers, there will also be a closing baseball game prior to dinner that families are invited to attend to cheer on their camper.
+This game is a highlight for many of the campers and will go from 4:30 p.m. – 6:00 p.m. with dinner immediately following.

 We use this information to guide us as we conduct swimming evaluations with the kids.
 Any rating system can be objective so it is important to us that our counselors are familiar and comfortable with your child’s swimming ability.
 We will never move a camper to a higher level without parental approval, but a camper may be moved to a lower level if it is determined to be best for the safety of the child.

 Ability Areas AllowedLevel 1 – NO SWIMLevel 2 – May swim but only with a life-jacketLevel 3 – May swim unrestricted

 Personnel: Camp Sonshine hires a certified lifeguard to monitor all swimming activities and to maintain a safe pool experience for our campers.
 Group counselors are always present and actively participating in pool activities.